projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 #.
 Generate the launch scripts:

    a.
-Click the **Launch Setting** menu on the top banner of the UI and select
+Click the **Launch Settings** menu on the top banner of the UI and select
       **Load a default launch script**.

       .. image:: ./images/gsg_config_launch_default.png